lbai-lab/push/docs/source/index.rst

-Push Documentation
+PusH Documentation
 ===================================

-This is documentation for the Push `library https://github.com/lbai-lab/push`_
+This is documentation for the PusH `library https://github.com/lbai-lab/push`_

 .. note::

-   This project is under active development.
+   PusH and its docs are under active development.

 .. toctree::
    :glob: